James Lascelles: Global Village Trucking Company

 Lascelles was a co-founder of the Global Village Trucking Company, known to its fans as "The Globs", in the early 1970s.
 The band, the road crew and their families all lived together in a commune in an old farmhouse in Sotherton, Suffolk, and undertook numerous benefit concerts and free festivals, playing extended free-form jams, making them a well known UK live act.
 The band shunned record companies, but played on the Greasy Truckers Live at Dingwalls Dance Hall benefit album at Dingwalls in 1973, and in November 1974 they recorded an eponymous album at Rockfield Studios, Monmouth, Wales.

 In 1973 the BBC made a documentary about Global Village Trucking Company, their communal living and their aim to make it without a record company.
 The BBC updated the documentary for the What Happened Next series, shown in May 2008, which included their first gig in 30 years.
 This re-union led to other Global Village gigs at Glastonbury 2008 and other festivals.

 Later career

 Lascelles then became a session musician, until in 1980 he joined The Breakfast Band, a jazz/funk band, which released two albums, Dolphin Ride and Waters Edge, and had a dance hit, "L.A.
 14".

 He then took an interest in world music, recording tribal music in North Africa and New Mexico, and releasing this on his own label, Tribal Music International.
 He also started composing music for theatre, The Footsbarn Travelling Theatre Company and Tiata Fahodzi, and film.
 Lascelles played keyboards, synthesisers, and percussion for Cockney Rebel between 2000 and 2023, and continues to perform this role with his own world music band, Talking Spirits, as of 2024.
 Lascelles also works with disaffected inner-city children.

 As of 2011 Lascelles was appearing with Mike Storey as "The Ivory Brothers".

-Personal life

-Lascelles has been married three times.
-He married Frederica Duhrssen in 1973, and had a daughter and a son.
-He married Lori "Shadow" Lee in 1985, with whom he has a daughter and a son; Lascelles and Lee divorced in 1996.
-His third wife, Joy Elias-Rilwan, is an actress and member of the Elias family of Yoruba chieftains in Lagos.

-Lascelles' younger brother Jeremy Lascelles is a music industry executive, who played percussion for the Global Village Trucking Company.
-His elder brother David Lascelles is a film and television producer.